 Under state law, active Intercity Transit employees who are covered by the state public employee retirement system are eligible upon retirement to obtain medical, prescription drug, and dental coverage through the state PEBB program at the retiree rate associated with the elected plan.
 Because the rate is based on a pool of both active employees and retirees, the rate paid by pre-Medicare retirees is less than the full cost of the benefits, based on their age and other demographic factors.
 This creates an implicit subsidy where the "underpayment" of retiree premiums is funded through the premiums paid by Intercity Transit for active employees.
+The explicit subsidy is funded through premiums paid by Intercity Transit for active employees.
 There are no COLAs associated with the plan.